 6. Dramatically narrow your geographical target

 Most businesses cast too wide a net.
-The trade area for most health clubs, fitness businesses and wellness centers is around 5-10 miles or 10-15 minutes.
-If you’re doing something highly specialized or hard to find – like yoga teacher training or a direct-pay medical practice – you can extend that range.
+The trade area for most health clubs, fitness businesses and wellness centers is around 5-10 miles or 10-15 minutes MAX.
+Don’t kid yourself that your business is special unless you’re truly doing something specialized or harder to find – like yoga teacher training or a direct-pay medical practice.
+If that’s genuinely the case, you may be able to extend that range.

 On the other hand, if you’re in a smaller community or a rural area, fewer choices may mean that people are willing to drive a bit farther.

 Call extensions.
 Sitelinks.
-Review extensions.
 Location extensions.
-Expanded text ads.
+The latest Ad features.
 These days, this is what separates the big guys from the little guys.

 They don’t cost extra, and they make a huge and measurable difference in nearly every campaign we work on.